georgesittas/minihaskell-compiler/README.md

 ### Note

 As described in the related [articles](pdfs), this implementation could be made a lot more efficient.
 However, this was outside the project's scope, and hence the interpreter is expected to be rather slow.
+A faster implementation in Rust can be found [here](https://github.com/nikos-alexandris/ic).